 - It is characterised by difficulties in social interaction and communication and the presence of restricted or repetitive patterns of thoughts, behaviours and/or interests.

 - As ASD is a spectrum, the characteristics vary in severity and present differently for each individual.
 We believe that each child is unique and will have their own strengths and challenges.

 - Access to the right supports can allow individuals with ASD to be as independent as possible and lead meaningful lives.
-Due to the varied nature of ASD, ABA Horizons provides specialist interventions that are tailored to meet the individual needs of the person.
+Due to the varied nature of ASD, ABA Horizons provides utilises evidence based strategies and techniques that are tailored to meet the individual needs of the person.

 - If you are concerned your child may have ASD, make an appointment to speak to your GP about your concerns and getting a referral for a paediatric assessment.

 - You can also receive a referral for a paediatric assessment for other professionals such as occupational therapists and physiotherapists.
 The specifics of the paediatric assessment process varies between local authorities.